-Good Afternoon Siblings!
+Good Morning Siblings!

-Saturday’s readings are Leviticus 1-4
+Today’s readings are Leviticus 1-4

 🌿The book of Leviticus was originally called Torat Kohanim by the Hebrews.
 This translates to “Priest teachings”.
 Nowadays, Hebrews call this book Vayikra, which means “Now He called”.
 Most of the books of Scripture have Hebrew names that are basically the first few words of the book.
 For example, Genesis is called “Bereshit” which means “In the beginning”.
 It might be a fun rabbit trail sometime for you to check out the Hebrew names of the books.
 An even more fun rabbit trail is to check out the actual names all of our key characters were called.